-IFTTT – HELP MOM AND KID WORK BETTER TOGETHER
+IFTTT–HELP MOM AND KID WORK BETTER TOGETHER

-And we make a short video for fun to better illustrate our ideas.
+We made a short video for fun to better illustrate our ideas.